-Tansy is the dried leaves and tops of Chrysanthemum (Tanacetum vulgare), a perennial, aromatic herb indigenous to Europe, extensively cultivated and naturalized in the United States.
+Tansy, the dried leaves and tops of Tanacetum vulgare and var. crispum, perennial, aromatic herbs indigenous to Europe, extensively cultivated and naturalized in the United States.
 The leaves are large and pinnately divided, and the flowers, both tubular and ligulate, are yellow, the heads being in terminal corymbs.